Hendrix-CS/csci322/projects/11-guide.md

 ComplexArray
 ------------

+To compile ComplexArray, you will additionally need to generate code
+for:

+- `term` (specifically `null`)

-In theory, ComplexArray should compile if Average compiles.
+In theory, other than that, ComplexArray should compile if Average compiles.
 It is a much tougher test case, though.
-Make sure that the destination of the expression in a let statement does not have `THAT` inadvertently overwritten.
+Make sure that the destination of the expression in a let statement does not have `THAT` inadvertently overwritten; your book has a detailed discussion of this problem with a suggestion of how to do it correctly.

 Square
 ------